Log in to check your private messagesLog in to check your private messages Log inLog in

 Location: Texas

-If you do decide to use coffee grounds for either your garden or especially your compost pile, I recently ran across this posting on getting all the coffee grounds you could want from Starbucks.
+If you do decide to use coffee grounds for either your garden or especially your compost pile, you can get all the coffee grounds you could want from Starbucks.

 John